Stuart J. Russell: Awards and honors

-Russell was co-winner, in 1995, of the IJCAI Computers and Thought Award at the International Joint Conferences on Artificial Intelligence, the premier international award in artificial intelligence for researchers under 35.
+Russell was co-winner, in 1995, of the IJCAI Computers and Thought Award at the International Joint Conferences on Artificial Intelligence, the premier international award in AI for researchers under 35.
 In 2022, he received the IJCAI Award for Research Excellence, only the second person (after Hector Levesque) to win both of IJCAI's main research awards.
 He is a fellow of the Association for the Advancement of Artificial Intelligence (AAAI), elected in 1997, the Association for Computing Machinery (ACM) (2003) and the American Association for the Advancement of Science (2011).
 In 2005, he was awarded the ACM Karl V. Karlstrom Outstanding Educator Award.
 In 2012, he was appointed to the Blaise Pascal Chair in Paris, awarded to "internationally acclaimed foreign scientists in all disciplines," as well as the senior Chaire d'excellence of France's Agence Nationale de la Recherche.

 Russell served as vice chair of the World Economic Forum's Council on AI and Robotics and is currently a member of its Global AI Council.
 Other awards he has received include the National Science Foundation's Presidential Young Investigator Award, the World Technology Award, the Mitchell Prize, and the Association for the Advancement of Artificial Intelligence Outstanding Educator Award.
-He was appointed Officer of the Order of the British Empire (OBE) in the 2021 Birthday Honours for services to artificial intelligence research.
+He was appointed Officer of the Order of the British Empire (OBE) in the 2021 Birthday Honours for services to AI research.

+In 2025 Russell was elected Fellow of the Royal Society.
+He was also elected to the National Academy of Engineering in 2025.